 - Was your engagement on the project satisfactory (not too much / not too little)?

-The first question was the lowest scoring of 24, which told me there was a problem.
-Almost all of the team members thought the questions were about how they managed their time and engagement.
-I thought they were about how I managed their time and engagement.
+The first question scored the lowest, which told me there was a problem.
+Almost all of the team members thought the questions were about how they managed their time and engagement whereas my intent was to get feedback on how I managed their time and engagement.
 Most rated themselves low in terms of time management, which told me we weren’t being effective at setting expectations for them.

 From this I learned not to make assumptions!